etbala/boostport/CONTRIBUTING.md

 ### Useful Commands
 ```
+zopen --help - See the list of commands
 zopen list - Lists everything that has been ported
 zopen build - Builds the current project
   -h - Prints the information